What to pack / Where to go / Before you go / Country summaries / On the road / Resources / Images / Links / Home

 No one should be overly worried about enjoying rafting as safety records are excellent and you can pass or take an easy route on any of the big rapids.
 However you must be prepared not to panic in the event you leave the raft on a big rapid since you will likely go under, and stay under for a little while.
 It is worth noting that probably contact lenses won't stay in and sun block definitely won't stay on - so cover up.
 You'll raft barefoot and need no special equipment.

+The rapids all have various names such as 'overtime', 'the dead Dutchman' and 'Kula Shaka' and guides are only too happy to build the suspense and anxiety before each rapid, while those rafting from overland trucks will whoop and compare grades 3, 4 or 5 rapids in a cringe-worthy fashion.
 Either way and despite the cost, if you can afford it, rafting on the White Nile (also known as the Victoria Nile) remains one of the most enjoyable activities in Africa and the sooner you do it the better as one day soon the new Nile dam will change it forever.

-For your US$500 you get effectively 1 hour.
-That is one hour with a group of gorillas at close proximity and anything from a 20min to 5 hour hike to find the group.
+Uganda gorilla trekkingFor your US$1500-600 you get effectively 1 hour.
+That is one hour with a group of gorillas at close proximity and anything from a 20min to 4 hour hike to find the group.
 And of course nothing is guaranteed.
 Due to the cost and hassle of getting the permit, few independent travellers get to see the gorillas and most that do are on organised tours, or with overland buses that take the hassle out of getting there and the permits.
+Under the circumstances a cheaper option for a flavour of the experience would be chimpanzee viewing or trek in the Virunga mountains at around a tenth of the price (although Chimps flee and Gorillas stay still).

 • Visa strategy: A visa is available on entry for around US$50.
 Most border points (inc. the airport) take Euro, USD or GBP.
 A visa is a lose term, as all you normally get is a small entry stamp in your passport.
 If you are a resident of a strange or developing country it is worth checking that you can get a visa on entry; nationals of USA, UK, Canada, Australia, NZ and the EU need not worry.
-Technically you should have your yellow fever vaccination certificate, but experiences (first and third hand) suggest this is never requested/checked (certainly not at the airport).
+Technically you should have your yellow fever vaccination certificate, but experience (first and third hand) suggest this is never requested/checked (certainly not at the airport).

 • Getting around: Getting around is relatively easy, but fraught with all the typical slowness and discomfort of African travel.